openecloud/openecloud/Readme.md

 Some simple methods to provide a rigid beam charge distribution which can be imprinted on the grid.
 The user can add his beam profile here.

-### gslWrap
+### specFun

-Wraps several functions of the GSL library (mainly random number generation and special functions).
+Wraps several special functions of the GSL mainly needed by the *particleEmitter* module.

+### randomGen

+Wraps some random number generation of the GSL.

 ### constants